Milo1885/Tease-AI/README.md

 	@Flag() support for multiple logical "AND" connected parameters added.
 Usage: @Flag(Flag1, Flag2, Flag3) => All of 'em or line is excluded.  by Daragorn
 	@NotFlag() support for multiple logical "AND" connected parameters added.
 Usage: @NotFlag(Flag1, Flag2, Flag3) => None of 'em or line is excluded. by Daragorn
 	Slideshow Settings(Random, NewFolder if last image, Range Settings, Subfolders) apply now also on Contact Images.
 	Added a new debug window.
-It is now possible to view and manipulte all session variables (At least simple DataTypes) on Runtime.
+It is now possible to view and manipulate all session variables (At least simple DataTypes) on Runtime.
+	Now all filters have to be in Front of a @NullResponse or Chat Text.
+This is used to identify double used Filter/Command-statements.
+	Added full screen mode.
+    Bottom Chatbox is now accessible, when MaximizeMediaWindow is activated, unless Sidechat is activated.
+    Restoring window state on start up supports now multi monitor systems and maximized windows.
+    Added option to deactivate the sidepanel.

 Bugfixes: